ideonate/cdsdashboards/README.md

 This open source package allows data scientists to instantly and reliably publish interactive notebooks or other scripts as secure interactive web apps.

+Source files can be pulled from a Git repo or from the user's Jupyter tree.

 Any authorised JupyterHub user can view the dashboard.

 **See [full documentation](https://cdsdashboards.readthedocs.io/)**